 Gender discrimination in the workplace can either be subtle or overt, which can sometimes make it difficult for victims to identify.
 It is important to know if you are being discriminated based on your gender, which is why our team of gender discrimination lawyers are here to help you.
 To better understand gender discrimination, read more information in our gender discrimination overview.

 If you believe you are a victim of gender discrimination in the workplace, it is important to take legal action as soon as possible.
 You could be awarded significant compensation for your mistreatment and neglect.
 Learn why you should hire a gender discrimination lawyer.

 MANN & ELIAS

-At Mann & Elias, we represent clients in every stage of life.
-We have more than 50 years of combined experience in employment law and would be happy to provide you with a free initial consultation.
+At Mann & Elias, our employment attorneys in Los Angeles represent clients in every stage of life.
+We have more than 40 years of combined experience in employment law and would be happy to provide you with a free initial consultation.
 We practice in the counties of Los Angeles, Riverside, San Diego, San Bernardino, Ventura, and Orange.
 Contact us today for more information.

 Gender Discrimination Overview

 It can be hard to tell if you are being discriminated against or if you are being overly sensitive, but if you feel your gender is affecting your career, it may be time to contact an attorney for gender discrimination on the job.
 The Civil Rights Act of 1963, the Equal Pay Act, and various state and federal laws prohibit gender discrimination in the workplace.

 Illegal Interview Questions and Female Applicants